mobilemancer/the-browser-is-a-marvelous-thing/README.md

 Comprehensive error handling with user-friendly error messages for missing slides or network issues.

-## 📊 Migration Benefits

-### Before (Numeric System)
-- ❌ Adding slide 5.5 requires renaming slides 6-16
-- ❌ Hardcoded total slide count
-- ❌ No metadata or organization
-- ❌ Difficult to maintain

-### After (Manifest System)
-- ✅ Insert slides anywhere without renumbering
-- ✅ Dynamic slide counting
-- ✅ Rich metadata and sections
-- ✅ Easy to maintain and extend

 ## 🎨 Customization

 ### Themes

-Modify CSS variables in `index.html` to customize the presentation theme.
+Modify CSS variables in `styles.css` to customize the presentation theme.

-### Transitions
-Slide transitions can be customized per slide in the manifest (future enhancement).

 ### Sections

 Add visual indicators and navigation by section using the sections configuration.

 ---

-**Built with ❤️ for the web development community**
+**Built with ❤️ & 🤖 for the web development community**